 2) Helps You Avoid Spending Money You Don’t Have

-Sticking on a budget will help you avoid these kinds of situations.
+Sticking to a budget will help you avoid these kinds of situations.
 Your budget will tell you how much you earn.
-Your spending should always be based on how much you earn so you won’t be tempted to borrow money or use credit cards to purchase items.
+Your spending should always be based on how much you earn, so you won’t be tempted to borrow money or use credit cards to purchase items.

 3) Helps You Prepare For The Future

-In your budget plan, make sure you include a portion of your savings each month to contribute to your retirement fund.
+Make sure you include a portion of your savings each month to contribute to your retirement fund in your budget plan.
 The little sacrifices you make now will give you plenty of benefits in the future.

 4) Helps Build An Emergency Fund

 You’ll never know what challenges will come to your life.
-Preparing for it financially mitigates any negative effects it may have on your financial capacity.
+Preparing for it mitigates any adverse effects on your financial capacity.
 Many things can lead to financial turmoil, like an unexpected illness, loss of income source, injuries, or death in the family.

 Besides preparing for your future, you should also allocate funds to build your emergency fund, enabling you to prepare when something unfortunate happens.
-A good emergency fund helps cover all of your essential needs for six months to one year, in case you lose your source of income.
+A good emergency fund helps cover all of your essential needs for six months to one year if you lose your source of income.

 The Elements Of A Good Budget Plan

-A good budget plan considers a few basic elements.
+A good budget plan considers a few essential elements.
 Your budget plan should always have the following:

-Keeping track of the money coming in your account is critical because you should only spend how much money you have to avoid piling up on debt.
-It’s also important to understand the terms involving your salary:
+Keeping track of the money coming into your account is critical because you should only spend how much you have to avoid piling up on debt.
+It’s also essential to understand the terms involving your salary:

-- Gross income is the total amount of income you expect from your work before any deductions are removed.
+- Gross income is the total income you expect from your work before any deductions are removed.

 - Net income is the total payments you receive after all the deductions have been made.
-The deductions include the negotiated benefits that are deducted to your pay and income tax.
+The deductions include the negotiated benefits deducted from your pay and income tax.

 2) Fixed Expenses

 Fixed expenses are the bills or payments you have limited control over.
-The amount of fixed expenses is fixed every month, like your mortgage or car loan payments.
+The fixed expenses are fixed every month, like your mortgage or car loan payments.

-A good budget plan will account for all your fixed expenses so you can have a better understanding of other things you need to pay for.
+A good budget plan will account for all your fixed expenses so you can better understand other things you need to pay for.